CrunchyData/pgmonitor/hugo/content/exporter/_index.md

 #### Per-Database Metrics

 These are metrics that are only available on a per-database level.
-These metrics are found in the `queries_per_db.yml` file.
-These metrics are optional and recommended for the non-global, per-db postgres_exporter.
+These metrics are optional and recommended for the non-global, per-db exporter connection.
 They can be included in the global exporter as well if the global database needs per-database metrics monitored.
 Please note that depending on the number of objects in your database, collecting these metrics can greatly increase the storage requirements for Prometheus since all of these metrics are being collected for each individual object.

  * *ccp_table_size_size_bytes* - Table size inclusive of all indexes in that table